hyperloris/tyson/README.md

 ## Features

 * Simple `toJson()` and `fromJson()` methods for conversions
-* Different names between json and class properties
+* Many options on the property (e.g. custom naming, required and more)
+* Type-safe JSON deserialization
+* Support for multi-type arrays
-* Custom conversions
+* Custom conversions through adapters and factories

 ## Installation